fourjuaneight/landing/src/single/about.md

 ## Personal

-Here's a nice list with some Juan facts for you:
+Here are some Juan facts:

 - I automate all the things.
-- I like cooking.
-My partner says I'm great, but I think she's biased.
+- I love cooking.
+My partner says I'm pretty good, but I think she's biased.
 - I was a paramedic once and delivered a baby.
 It wasn't magical.
 - Florida man.